AnatolyRugalev/kube-commander/README.md

 ### Configuration file

-You can edit configuration file at `~/.kubecom.yaml` which currently stores menu configuration.
-Themes support is coming soon.
-Configuration schema defined as protobuf in [pb](./pb) directory.
+You can edit configuration file at `~/.kubecom.yaml` to modify resource menu titles and themes.
+Usually you don't need to edit config manually: it updates automatically when you change resource menu items or switch theme.
+You can get familiar with configuration capabilities inspecting [pb/config.proto](pb/config.proto) protobuf file.

 ### Hotkeys